erikaheidi/dynacover/README.md

 # dynacover

-A PHP GD + TwitterOAuth demo to dynamically generate Twitter header images and upload them via the API.
-This enables you to build cool little tricks, like showing your latest followers or sponsors, latest content creted, a qrcode to something, a progress bar for some goal, and whathever you can think of.
+A PHP GD + TwitterOAuth CLI app to dynamically generate Twitter header images and upload them via the API.
+This enables you to build cool little tricks, like showing your latest followers or sponsors, your latest content created, a qrcode to something, a progress bar for a goal, and whatever you can think of.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/293241/120888813-b559f700-c5fa-11eb-901f-0dac22afd662.png"/>
 </p>

 The demo is explained in detail in this guide: [How to Dynamically Update Twitter Cover Image to Show Latest Followers Using PHP GD and TwitterOAuth](https://dev.to/erikaheidi/how-to-dynamically-update-twitter-cover-image-to-show-latest-followers-using-php-gd-and-twitteroauth-62n).
+Please notice that the version that is compatible with this tutorial is [0.1.0](https://github.com/erikaheidi/dynacover/releases/tag/0.1), the initial release.
+Newer versions use [erikaheidi/gdaisy](https://github.com/erikaheidi/gdaisy) as dependency to work with JSON templates.

 ## Requirements